 The International School of the Americas is an Exemplary School accredited by the Texas Education Agency.

-ISA provides Pre-AP and AP curriculum.
+ISA provides a Pre-AP and AP curriculum.
 College Board Advanced Placement Courses are offered in English Language, English Literature, U.S. History, U.S. Government and Politics, Comparative Government and Politics, World History, Macroeconomics, Calculus, Biology, Environmental Science, Physics, Spanish Language, and Spanish Literature.
 Gifted and Talented programs are offered in Mathematics and English.
-World languages (other than Spanish, Sign Language, and Chinese), athletics, band, choir, theatre, debate, art, physical education, and career and technology courses are offered through the Robert E. Lee High School, a comprehensive high school that shares a campus with the International School of the Americas.
-Due to the school’s unique requirement of a 120-hour career exploration internship, many ISA students will have one or two “Off Campus” periods listed on their senior schedule.
-Internships provide the students with an opportunity to participate in the career exploration as part of their school-day experience and do not represent students seeking a less rigorous senior experience.
+World languages (other than Spanish, Sign Language, and Chinese), athletics, band, choir, theatre, debate, art, physical education, and career and technology courses are offered through Robert E. Lee High School, a comprehensive high school that shares a campus with the International School of the Americas.
+Due to ISA's unique requirement of a 120-hour career exploration internship, many ISA students will have one “Off Campus” period listed on their senior schedule.
+Internships provide the students with an opportunity to participate in career exploration as part of their school-day experience, and do not represent students seeking a less rigorous senior experience.

 UNIQUE ISA GRADUATION REQUIREMENTS

 In addition to meeting all requirements for the recommended diploma set by the State of Texas, ISA students are asked to meet additional school expectations in order meet the mission and graduate profile of the school.
 The graduate profile includes standards in academic preparation, technological proficiency, problem solving proficiency, and effective communication.
 Students are required to complete a four-year portfolio based on the standards of the graduate profile.
 This also includes 120 hours of internship and an internship portfolio as well as 120 hours of community service.
 ISA students must maintain an 80 average in all their ISA classes by the end of each academic year.